Designing an Effective Website

-Decide on the key pages you want incorporated in your site.
-Common pages include a home page, “about us” page, products and services pages, frequently asked question page, contact page, and possibly a management team page.
+Decide on the key pages you want to be incorporated into your site.
+Common pages include a home page, an “about us” page, products and services pages, a frequently asked question page, a contact page, and possibly a management team page.
 Don’t use an excessive number of navigation choices as that may lead to visitor confusion.

-Attach a blog to your site because not only does it provide a platform for communicating useful information to your customers and prospects, but it also assists in search engine optimization – getting better ranking in the search engines.
+Attach a blog to your website because not only does it provide a platform for communicating useful information to your customers and prospects, but it also assists in search engine optimization – getting a better ranking in the search engines.

 Carefully walk through your site and make sure moving through the site doesn’t result in 404 errors indicating a page is not found.
 Set up your site so that if a 404 error occurs, the message provided to the user is friendlier and visually appealing.

 Build a home page that is compelling.
 Put important content first.
 When a user arrives at a site, if you don’t grab the user’s attention in 5 seconds, they are more likely to leave your site.
 Don’t have an excessive number of navigation buttons or buttons that are difficult to find.

 Consider your design in terms of effectiveness with search engine optimization.
 Make sure your navigation text makes optimal use of the keywords you want to be ranked for.
 Avoid the use of large images that could slow down page loading.
 Make sure the site is W3C compliant.